Household Electronic Appliances in Japan - For Long-term Residents

 If you wish to use an appliance from a European or other country operating on higher volt currents, you will need a step-up transformer for use on Japan’s 100 volt current.
 These are available at general electronic stores in Japan, but are often quite expensive and cost between 5,000 - 50,000 Yen per unit.
 When the shape of the plug is different, an appropriate plug adapter is also necessary.

 Another issue is that a 50-cycle current is used in Eastern Japan and a 60-cycle current is used in Western Japan, and the difference of the cycle makes appliances reduce their performance or can even make the appliance unusable in the other part of Japan.
+However, this is no longer a major issue because many products can be used with both voltages.

 Image : From Tokyo Denryoku Website